Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 3. Enter the customer data in the corresponding fields and click the [ ![Create Customer](../../Assets/Icons/Customer01.png "[Create Customer]") Create Customer] button.
     The customer is registered.
 The customer data view is closed.
 The bill list is displayed again.
-    The customer's name and address is displayed on top of the bill list.
+    The customer's name and address are displayed on top of the bill list.
 The data is also stored in the *Order Management* module. <!--- Passiert das automatisch oder muss man da noch was tun?-->

     > [Info] If you want to unassign the customer from the purchase, click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button in the upper right corner of the bill list.